FlossWare-Archives/scripts/README.md

 Release: 1
 ```

-Once incremented, the release will be 2, as can be seen below:
+The next release will be 2, as can be seen below:

 ```spec
 Summary: A set of scripts to help aid in Salesforce.com development and deployment